Last Updated: Jan 23, 2018

 Drinking plenty of water everyday plays an important part in general health and in your muscle building endeavors.
 Water helps your muscles appear fuller and more vascular.
 You should aim to consume 0.6 ounces of water for every pound of bodyweight each and every day of the week for the best results.

-See the Muscle Building Diet Guide section of the site for more information on all aspects of eating for effective muscle gain.
+See the Muscle Building Diet Guide for way more specific information on all aspects of eating for effective muscle gain.

 All the points we have covered above are very important and should not be overlooked.
-The rest of our site covers all these topics in more detail, and everything else that you need to know about building significant muscle mass in a short amount of time.
+The rest of our site covers all these topics in more detail, and everything else that you need to know about gaining significant muscle mass in a relatively short amount of time (ie weeks or months, not years).

 Always remember though, consistency is everything.
-Putting these strategies together to use is one thing, but consistently doing it over and over again to reach that powerful and muscular physique is another thing.
-At the end of the day, consistency will separate the men from the boys.
-Keep that in mind!
+Putting these strategies to use is one thing, but consistently doing it over and over again to reach that powerful and muscular physique is another thing.
+At the end of the day, consistency will decide whether or not you achieve what it is you're setting out to achieve, so be in this for the long run..keep showing up..and the results are guaranteed to come eventually.